nikiizvorski/Firebase-MVP/README.md

 - Yes there is no need for any animations that's why we remove them completely.
 Any diffrence between this and a fragment?
 Answer that one by yourself.

+Want to remove the white screen on the beggining of the app?

+- Well you have to create a proper Splash Screen one that doesn't involve Threads ^^
+- There is a good guide how to do that it is simple and you don't have to remove the preview of the activity since it is an important part of your app lifecycle.

 #### Author